- Dr Marguerite Sendall

 I am a member of the Australian Health Promotion Association, Queensland Branch.

-I am a Board member of the National Australian Health Promotion Association and a member of the Professionalizing Health Promotion subcommittee.
+I am a Board member of the National Australian Health Promotion Association and a member of the Professionalizing Health Promotion and Advocacy subcommittees.

 public health, health promotion, settings based health promotion, school health, workplaces, qualitative research, action research, indepth interviews, focus groups